 For the forgoing purposes, a “distribution” is defined the payment of a dividend or any part of the income or profit of a corporation to its members, directors or officers.
 Payment of indemnification or reasonable compensation, fees, or expenses incurred in the performance of duties on behalf of the corporation is not a distribution for such purposes.
 A report of all actions taken by the Executive Committee during intervals between meetings of the Board shall be delivered to the Board at the next succeeding meeting of the Board.

 Section 3.
 Quality and Safety Committee.
-The President shall appoint members, which may include current and former directors.
+The Committee Chair shall appoint members, which may include current and former directors.
 The committee will work to develop metrics for safety and quality in pediatric sedation care and recommend standards and/or guidelines relating to the delivery of pediatric sedation.
 These metrics should be developed in a collaborative, multi-specialty manner and should not be specific to individual specialties – but rather broadly applicable to all sedation providers.
 This committee will also maintain Society awareness about sedation standards/guidelines published by other organizations.
 The committee shall present written/or oral progress reports of its activities at all Board meetings.
-Ad hoc task forces may be organized as needed for ongoing work or short term project management.
+Ad hoc task forces may be organized as needed for ongoing work or short-term project management.

 Section 4.
 Research Committee.
-The President shall appoint members, which may include current and former directors.
+The Committee Chair shall appoint members, which may include current and former directors.
 This Committee will work to promote excellence in pediatric sedation care by providing oversight and management of a database/repository of sedation care related data designed to promote clinical research in the field.
 The Committee will serve to provide the Society’s endorsement of research projects and publications.
 The Committee will provide oversight and management of the Pediatric Research Consortium Database to maintain quality standard comparisons and benchmarking to Institutional Members.
 The committee shall present written/or oral progress reports of its activities at all Board meetings.
-Ad hoc task forces may be organized as needed for ongoing work or short term project management.
+Ad hoc task forces may be organized as needed for ongoing work or short-term project management.

 Any person who was or is a party, or is threatened to be made a party, to any threatened, pending or completed action, suit or proceeding (collectively, an “action”), whether civil, criminal, administrative or investigative (including any action by or in the right of the corporation) by reason of the fact that he or she is or was serving as an officer or director of the corporation or is or was serving at the request of the corporation as a director or officer of another corporation, partnership, joint venture, trust or other enterprise, shall be indemnified by the corporation to the maximum extent permitted by and in the manner provided by the Georgia Nonprofit Corporation Act against expenses (including reasonable attorneys’ fees), judgments, fines, and amounts paid in settlement actually and reasonably incurred by him or her in connection with such action if, in the determination of a majority of the directors who are not a parties to such action (or, if there are no such directors, then in the determination of special independent counsel appointed by the highest ranking officer who is not a party to such action), he/she acted in good faith for a purpose which he/she reasonably believed to be in the best interest of the corporation, and, in criminal actions or proceedings, he/she had no reasonable cause to believe that his/her conduct was unlawful.
 It shall be mandatory for the corporation to indemnify a director who was wholly successful, on the merits or otherwise, in the defense of any action to which he/she was a party because he/she is or was a director of the corporation against reasonable expenses incurred by him/her in connection with the action.